-The Reality of Factory Farming
+The Truth About Factory Farming

 Factory farming confines billions of animals in conditions that prioritize profit over welfare.
 Below are the documented practices and their impacts.